Talisman project- remote monitoring in the Puglia region of Italy

 Just a glimpse of one of our projects in the Puglia region of Italy.

-The device imported by A.R.E.S.
-Puglia, the local health authority, as part of a European research project, worth 10 million.
+The devices were imported by A.R.E.S.
+Puglia, the local health authority, as part of a European research project.

 Originally, the devices were used to perform long-distance checkups of patients affected by COVID19 but now they will be distributed in several centers and local hospitals.